Research portfolio

 with Samira Gholami, Cristobal Cheyre, and Alessandro Acquisti

 This paper studies how the diffusion of large language models (LLMs) as consumer-facing information intermediaries reshapes web traffic allocation and market concentration.
-Using large-scale behavioral data, we document substitution patterns between traditional search engines, LLM-based interfaces, and downstream content providers.
-We show that LLM adoption alters referral flows and reduces direct traffic to certain classes of websites, with heterogeneous effects across content categories.
-These shifts have implications for market power, content sustainability, and the measurement of concentration in digital markets.
-The results inform ongoing antitrust and platform governance debates around AI-driven intermediaries.
+Using large-scale behavioral data, we document substitution patterns between traditional search engines, LLM-based interfaces, and downstream content providers, and show that LLM adoption alters referral flows and concentrates attention away from the open web, with heterogeneous effects across content categories.
+The results speak to ongoing antitrust and platform-governance debates around AI-driven intermediaries.

 An Experimental Infrastructure for Ecologically Valid Studies of Online Advertising, Tracking, and Targeting

-with Cristobal Cheyre, Li Jiang, Florian Schaub, Zhiwei Ding, Yifan Li, and Alessandro Acquisti
+with Cristobal Cheyre, Li Jiang, Florian Schaub, Zijun Ding, Yucheng Li, and Alessandro Acquisti

-This manuscript introduces a novel experimental methodology for studying the impacts of online advertising, tracking, and targeting on users.
-Addressing limitations in observational and platform-specific research, the infrastructure deploys a client–server architecture that enables randomized field experiments by assigning participants to ad-blocking, anti-tracking, or full ad-exposure conditions.
-The system captures rich longitudinal data across browsers, emails, and mobile devices while preserving ecological validity.
-By integrating fine-grained behavioral measures with repeated self-report surveys, the approach provides a rigorous framework for causal inference on consumer welfare, information-seeking behavior, and privacy outcomes in digital advertising markets.
+This paper introduces an experimental methodology for studying the impacts of online advertising, tracking, and targeting on users.
+The infrastructure deploys a client–server architecture that enables randomized field experiments by assigning participants to ad-blocking, anti-tracking, or full ad-exposure conditions, capturing rich longitudinal data across browsers, email, and mobile devices while preserving ecological validity.
+By combining fine-grained behavioral measures with repeated surveys, it provides a rigorous framework for causal inference on consumer welfare, information-seeking behavior, and privacy in digital advertising markets.

 Unlocking Growth: The Economic Effects of GDPR in Europe